In this blog, we are highlighting the top 10 key elements of a marketing plan and how are they beneficial for your

 Every well-made marketing plan examples and strategies consists of a mix of both internal and external factors.
 Internal factors are made of performance analysis, outcomes, budgets, marketing roles, etc., and external factors are made of elements like - competitor analysis, customer experience, socio-economic environment, etc.

 Now that we have looked into the basics, let us dive into the marketing strategies for growth by looking into the different parts of a marketing plan.

 The objective of a business marketing plan is simple - keep the sales funnel full and be in constant connection with your customers.
 However, achieving this requires a proper marketing business plan, one that consists of all the right details.

 If you have already established your business, you would know the market - the sales season, customers, types of vendors and where to find them, and the market size.
-However, it is critical to write this information down in your marketing strategy.
+However, it is critical to write this market research information in your marketing strategy.
 Keeping this data organized in an easy-to-understand format would help you create a benchmark and set your marketing objective around.

 One of the most essential components of a marketing plan is the target audience.
 It usually revolves around the details of: